mariadb-corporation/MaxScale/Documentation/REST-API/Resources-MaxScale.md

 ## Get information for all threads

-Get the informatino for all threads.
-Returns a collection of threads resources.

 ```
 GET /v1/maxscale/threads
 ```

+Get the information for all threads.
+Returns a collection of threads resources.

 #### Response